goodlandtech/GT-Jest-Template/src/app/backend/README.md

-# Backend Service
+# Backend Service (Node.js with Jest Testing)

 This directory contains the backend service for the fullstack application.
-It is a Python-based service.
+It is a Node.js-based service.

 ## Setup Instructions